private-compute-infra-toolkit/hats/production/README.md

 ### Test tvs-server-authn in GCP

 You need to pass in an authenticator with the request through --access_token.
-To pass an access token for your account:
+To pass an access token for your account: \
+Note: To run the split client, use the build target :tvs-client-split_main and use --ports=port1,port1 instead of --tvs_addresses and use --tvs_public_keys=pub_key1,pub_key2 instead of --tvs_public_key

 ```shell
 $ bazel build -c opt //tvs/test_client:tvs-client_main